-ASL Slam is a monthly event that offers the stage to audience members to come up and rap, rhapsodize and rehash or just relate in sign language.
+ASL Slam is a platform that offers the stage to performers and audience members to come up and rap, rhapsodize and rehash in sign language.

 We provide a safe space for Sign Language community to play with our language.